 Just Take the Time to Do Something Together

-It’s easy for me, as a stay-at-home parent, to preach the gospel of quality time with my child.
+As a stay-at-home parent, it’s easy for me to preach the gospel of quality time with my child.
 My full-time job is quality time with my child.
 But we can also apply this to working parents because little moments don’t have to be elaborate or expensive (especially compared to my daughter’s birthday party).
 They can be as simple as doing a new activity together.

 For example, I’m a worrier.
 After Adley recently took a vocal stand against vegetables for the third day in a row, I began to worry she wasn’t getting enough nutrition.
 So, I found a recipe for vegetable muffins and decided this would be a great activity for us.
-Turns out, going through the process of including my toddler got her more excited to eat the muffins when we finished!
+Turns out, including my toddler in the process got her more excited to eat the muffins when we finished!

 Sometimes, it can be that simple to cherish the little moments.

 We will never forget our children turning two, their first Christmas, or their first time trick-or-treating on Halloween.
-But all the moments in between can have the most significant impact on their development.
+However, all the moments in between can have the most significant impact on their development.
 The moments I try to consciously remind myself are happening daily around us.
-As parents, we need to remember to be part of them actively.
+As parents, we need to remember to be actively involved in their lives.